galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 # Assess quality with Nanoplot - Long reads only

 In case of long reads, we can check sequence quality with [Nanoplot](https://github.com/wdecoster/NanoPlot/).
-It provides a basic statistics with nice plots for a fast quality control overview for long reads.
+It provides a basic statistics with nice plots for a fast quality control overview.

 > ### {% icon hands_on %} Hands-on: Quality check of long reads
 > 1. Create a new history for this part and give it a proper name